 By: AP and E&P Staff

-Analysts polled by Thomson Financial were looking for earnings of 40 cents per share on sales of $584.1 million.
+Analysts polled by Thomson Financial had expected earnings of 40 cents per share.

-Newsprint expenses grew 3.8% on a 7% increase in newsprint prices.
+Newsprint expense grew 13% on a 14% increase in newsprint prices.

 The contribution to segment profit from newspapers managed solely by Scripps was down 8.4% because of continuing investments in online initiatives, primarily in the company?s growing Southwest Florida market; higher newsprint and employee costs, and the decision by the company to increase newspaper sales staffs in selected markets.

 Scripps reported a segment loss of $1 million versus a contribution to segment profit of $7 million a year earlier from its newspapers that are published under a joint operating agreement.
 The loss is attributable to a decline in equity income from its JOA newspapers in Denver, Cincinnati, and Albuquerque.